-Safeguarding concerns, including those related to Remote Learning.
-(Please refer to Child Protection and Safeguarding Policy). • Following up on monitoring calls to children and parents (completed by teachers, learning support assistants and phase leads) should concerns be raised or the required levels of contact are not met i.e., twice a week where the children are not able to join in 'live' online learning.
+- Safeguarding concerns, including those related to Remote Learning.
+(Please refer to Child Protection and Safeguarding Policy). - Following up on monitoring calls to children and parents (completed by teachers, learning support assistants and phase leads) should concerns be raised or the required levels of contact are not met i.e., twice a week where the children are not joining in online learning.